Vasil Bozhikov: Kasımpaşa

 Bozhikov signed with Turkish side Kasımpaşa on 15 July 2015 on a 2+1-year deal for a reported fee of €400,000.
-He made his debut for the club on 23 September against Tire 1922 in the Turkish Cup, playing full 90 minutes.
+He made his debut for the club on 23 September against Tire 1922 in the Turkish Cup, playing the full 90 minutes.
 He played his first Süper Lig game on 28 September, coming on as a first-half substitute for Kenneth Omeruo in a 1–1 home draw against Rizespor.
 On 4 October, Bozhikov made his first league start in Kasımpaşa's fixture away at Antalyaspor.

 Slovan Bratislava

 On 30 July 2017, Bozhikov signed for Slovak Super Liga club Slovan Bratislava on a three-year contract.
 He was given the number 29 shirt.
 He made his debut on 13 August, in a 1–1 home draw against DAC Dunajská Streda.
 On 1 May 2018, Bozhikov scored his first goal for Slovan in a 3–1 home win over Ružomberok in the Slovak Cup.
 He scored his first league goal against DAC at MOL Aréna on 12 May 2018, a goal which proved to be the winner.

 Following the departure of Boris Sekulić in June 2018, Bozhikov was made captain of Slovan.
 On 29 July 2018, he scored his first goal of the 2018–19 season in a 3–0 win against Podbrezová.
 On 9 August, he scored his second goal of the season in a 2–1 win over Rapid Wien in the third qualifying round of 2018–19 UEFA Europa League.